The Nourish project

 Edward Woods rain gardens project

-We’ll be working with Groundwork London to deliver schemes to stop localised flooding.
+We’re working with local residents and Groundwork London to deliver schemes to stop localised flooding.
 These rain gardens are also called ‘sustainable urban drainage’ schemes (SuDS).

 The Nourish project will deliver various green infrastructure projects alongside the rain gardens to help climate-proof the estate by providing innovative flood risk management and improve air quality across the estate.